tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 The presence of this empty extension indicates that the requester understands this specification and is willing to process an attestation credential in the peer's Certificate message.

 An endpoint that supports this extension and receives a request containing it MAY include the cmw_attestation extension in its Certificate message, populated with attestation data.
 If the `cmw_attestation` extension appears in a Certificate message without it having been previously offered in the corresponding request, the receiver MUST abort the authenticator verification with an "unsupported_extension" alert.
-As specified in {{Section 9.3 of
-RFC8446}}, endpoints that do not recognize the cmw_attestation extension in a CertificateRequest or ClientCertificateRequest MUST ignore it and continue processing the message as if the extension were absent.
+As specified in {{Section 9.3 of tls13}}, endpoints that do not recognize the cmw_attestation extension in a CertificateRequest or ClientCertificateRequest MUST ignore it and continue processing the message as if the extension were absent.

 ## Usage in Exported Authenticator-based Post-Handshake Authentication

 The `cmw_attestation` extension is designed to be used exclusively in Exported Authenticator-based post-handshake authentication as defined in {{RFC9261}}.
 It allows attestation credentials to be transmitted in the Authenticator's Certificate message only in response to an Authenticator Request.
 This ensures that attestation credentials are provided on demand rather than being included in the initial TLS handshake.

 To maintain a cryptographic binding between the Evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the `certificate_request_context` of the corresponding CertificateRequest or ClientCertificateRequest message (from the Server or Client, respectively).
-This binding ensures that:

-- The Evidence is specific to the authentication event and cannot be replayed across different TLS sessions.
+This association ensures that the Evidence is specific to the authentication event.
-- The Evidence remains tied to the cryptographic context of the TLS session.

 ## Cryptographic Binding of the Evidence to the TLS Session

 The attester MUST bind the attestation evidence to the active TLS session.
-To do so, the attester derives a binding value using the TLS exporter and the exporter_master_secret of the current TLS connection.
+To do so, the attester derives a binding value using the TLS exporter and the exporter_secret of the current TLS connection.
 The exporter invocation uses:

 * the label "Attestation Binding", and
 * the certificate_request_context from the CertificateRequest message as the exporter context.

 The attester MUST include the exporter value exactly as produced in the attestation evidence.
+The computed exporter value also ensures the freshness of Evidence.

 To allow verification, the TLS endpoint that receives the attestation evidence MUST compute the exporter value using the same exporter invocation described for the attester.
 The TLS endpoint can verify the exporter binding directly; if it does, it MUST reject the attestation evidence when the values do not match.
 If the TLS endpoint does not perform this check itself, it MUST convey the computed exporter value to the verifier so that it can perform the comparison as part of attestation validation.